eddelbuettel/ctv-finance/Finance.md

     portfolios and performs high-dimensional tests on optimality, and the `r pkg("DOSPortfolio")` package uses it to constructs dynamic optimal shrinkage estimators for the weights of the global minimum variance portfolio.
 -   The `r pkg("fixedincome")` package adds functions for fixed-income models, calculation, models and curves.
+-   The `r pkg("SVDNF")` package implements a discrete nonlinear filter to find filtering distribution and maximum likelihood parameter estimates for stochastic volatility models with jumps.

 ### Risk management